Safe Place

 Note that you can do this as a standalone exercise without having done the first steps, but doing steps 1-3 will probably enhance your resonance with this experience.

-Using your selected box or container, decorate the inside and the outside, as intuitively guided.
+Using your selected box or container (or other ground), decorate the inside and the outside, as intuitively guided.
 Feel free to incorporate words.

 Part 5: Dialogue to Reflect